saenai255/repology-export/README.md

 npm install
 ```

+### Configure
+Copy the `config.yaml.example` file to `config.yaml` and edit it to your needs.

+**Note**: Repology demands a unique User Agent and a request interval of at least 1 second.

 ### Generate data

 The following command will generate a SQLite database named `repology.db`.
 Since the Repology API is rate-limited, this process may take a while.